Kotlin/kotlinx-kover/README.md

     isDisabled.set(false) // true to disable instrumentation and all Kover tasks in this project engine = kotlinx.kover.api.DefaultIntellijEngine.INSTANCE // // to change engine, use kotlinx.kover.api.IntellijEngine("xxx") or kotlinx.kover.api.JacocoEngine("xxx")
-    filters { // common filters for all default Kover tasks classes { // common class filter for all default Kover tasks includes.add("com.example.*") // class inclusion rules
+    filters { // common filters for all default Kover tasks classes { // common class filter for all default Kover tasks in this project includes.add("com.example.*") // class inclusion rules
           excludes.addAll("com.example.subpackage.*") // class exclusion rules
         }
+        annotations { // common annotation filter for all default Kover tasks in this project excludes.addAll("com.example.Annotation", "*Generated") // exclude declarations marked by specified annotations }
     }